-The Exchange proposes to amend its fee schedule relating to physical connectivity fees.3
+The Exchange proposes to amend its fee schedule for its equity options platform ("BZX Options") relating to physical connectivity fees.3

 By way of background, a physical port is utilized by a Member or non-Member to connect to the Exchange at the data centers where the Exchange's servers are located.
 The Exchange currently assesses the following physical connectivity fees for Members and non-Members on a monthly basis: \$2,500 per physical port for a 1 gigabit ("Gb") circuit and \$7,500 per physical port for a 10 Gb circuit.
 The Exchange proposes to increase the monthly fee for 10 Gb physical ports from \$7,500 to \$8,500 per port.
-The Exchange notes the proposed fee change better enables it to continue to maintain and improve its market technology and services and also notes that the proposed fee amount, even as amended, continues to be in line with, or even lower than, amounts assessed by other exchanges for similar connections.4 The physical ports may also be used to access the Systems for the following affiliate exchanges and only one monthly fee currently (and will continue) to apply per port: the Choe BZX Exchange, Inc. (options and equities), Choe EDGX Exchange, Inc. (options and equities platforms), Choe

-EDGA Exchange, Inc., and Cboe C2 Exchange, Inc., ("Affiliate Exchanges").5
+The Exchange notes the proposed fee change better enables it to continue to maintain and improve its market technology and services and also notes that the proposed fee amount, even as amended, continues to be in line with, or even lower than, amounts assessed by other exchanges for similar connections.4 The physical ports may also be used to access the Systems for the following affiliate exchanges and only one monthly fee currently (and will continue) to apply per port: the Exchange's equities platform (BZX Equities), Choe EDGX Exchange, Inc. (options and equities platforms), Cboe BYX Exchange, Inc., Cboe EDGA Exchange, Inc., and Cboe C2 Exchange, Inc., ("Affiliate Exchanges").5